OleksiyLa/Project_2/README.md

 - __User story__
   - Intuitive Interaction: As a user, I anticipate that the website will offer easy and intuitive interaction.
   - Captivating Experience: In my user role, I look forward to an engaging and immersive game that effectively captures my attention and keeps me intrigued.
-  - Skill Development: As a user, I aim to use this game as a practical tool to enhance my memory skills and unlock their full potential.
+  - Skill Development: As a user, I aim to use this game as a practical tool to enhance my memory skills.
   - Demanding Challenge: In my user role, I expect the game to provide a significant level of challenge, pushing my abilities and ensuring long-lasting engagement.

 - __Wireframes__